import-keshav/file-manager/README.md

 # file-manager
-Made my own file manager
+file manager made on python language. feel free to contribute and create issues.